Poll card information

-With a voting pass for the City Council election you can vote in any of the polling stations in Amsterdam.
-With a voting pass for the District Committee election, you can only vote at a polling station within the city district in which you live.
-You will not be allowed to vote without the voting pass that has your name printed on it.
+With a poll card (stempas) for the City Council election you can vote in any of the polling stations in Amsterdam.
+With a poll card for the District Committee election, you can only vote at a polling station within the city district in which you live.
+You will not be allowed to vote without the poll card that has your name printed on it.

 Has your voting pass not arrived or have you misplaced it?

-When voting on 19 March 2014, alongside your voting pass, you will be required to show a valid identity document.
+When voting on 21 March 2018, alongside your poll card, you will be required to show a valid identity document.

 Valid Dutch identity documents include: